 When choosing a hammock, its size should be duly considered.
 I was once told when buying a hammock in Central America to 'buy the biggest hammock you can reasonably afford'.
 The same rings true for any hammock as the width of the fabric surface strongly influences the hammock’s comfort.
+Below specific hammock sizes and minimum hanging space requirements are detailed.
+Where possible it's good to have a little more space available than the bare minimum to allow for greater hammock adjustability and you can find further information on hanging a hammock here; hammock hanging.

 The largest size hammock and the top of the range for comfort.
 Whether 'hammocking' solo or with a friend or family it still remains the most comfortable.
 As the name implies, family hammocks are great for the whole family, mum, dad and the kids!
 Hammocks with a fabric width of more than 180 cm (5ft 11in) are called family hammocks.
 For hanging a family hammock, a minimum distance of 360 cm (11ft 10in) is needed between your two hanging points, with the height of the two suspension points should no lower than 160 cm (5ft 3in).